sairashwant/MaxAttendance/README.md

 # Face Detection and Recognition

-This project implements a face detection and recognition system using YOLO (You Only Look Once) for object detection and a pre-trained SVM (Support Vector Machine) model for face recognition.
+This project implements a face detection and recognition system using YOLO (You Only Look Once) for Face detection and a FaceNet and SVM (Support Vector Machine) model for face recognition.
 The application is built using Streamlit for a user-friendly web interface.
+The models were trained using custom dataset.

 ## Table of Contents